skrusche63/spark-weblog/README.md

 Checkout abandonment is of interest to any online retailer.
 We show how to determine abandoned checkouts from W3C web server logs with just a few lines of Scala code by using the functionality of Spark and Spark SQL.

-The code example illustrates how a distributed in-memory data structure (RDD) may be queried a SQL statement (query).
+The code example illustrates how a distributed in-memory data structure (RDD) may be queried with an SQL statement (query).
+The statement may be of the form: `select * from pages where rating > 1`.
 ```
-/**
- * Apply query to in-memory web page descriptions
- */
 def fromPages(sc:SparkContext,source:RDD[LogPage],query:String):SchemaRDD = {

   val sqlc = new SQLContext(sc)